Tactics Ogre: Scenario

 The originally-planned protagonist was Hamilton, but after Matsuno created the character of Denim he focused the story around him.
 Denim's and Vice's names were respectively inspired by the material denim and the clothing brand Levi's, connecting to their origin in the world's lower social ranks.
 Following this logic, Kachua was not given a similar name, denoting her higher social status.
 Kachua's emotional instability and obsession with Denim was designed to contrast starkly against many fantasy heroines of the time, being compared to the later-common "tsundere" and "yandere" anime archetypes.
 Matsuno found idealized heroines boring due to overuse in media, wanting a more complex female lead.
 The Zenobian mercenaries were featured as they were early characters in Ogre Battle and players would empathise with them.
 During their inclusion, Matsuno made character adjustments, particularly to the character Canopus so he would appear as a big brother figure.
 While originally considering the Chaos route to be the canon series of events, he later summarized the endings as alternate coexisting timelines with no "correct" choice.
 Matsuno originally planned for more divergence in the story paths, but memory limitations meant these and other systems relating to unit loyalty were trimmed down.
 The variations in Denim's endings as Valeria's king were dictated by a hidden algorithm of how the different factions viewed Denim, a version of Ogre Battle's Chaos Frame.
-A cheat was included in the final game to show it through the Warren Report screen, but Matsuno lost the memo describing it and it was only found by fans in 2014 through data mining.
+A cheat was included in the final game to show it through the Warren Report screen, but Matsuno lost the memo describing it and was only found by fans in 2014 through data mining.